 They give you too much of a headache.’

 So Many Reasons is a story about the unique influence our mothers have on how we understand the world, from the perspective of a first generation British Ghanaian woman.
-Exploring cultural and generational shifts in how women see themselves and each other, this sassy and soulful new show asks what happens when we realise mums don’t always know best.
+Exploring cultural and generational shifts, religion and sexuality, this bold new show asks what happens when we realise mums don’t always know best.

-So Many Reasons comes from a creative collaboration between writer Racheal Ofori and performer Heather Agyepong.
+So Many Reasons is created by Racheal Ofori.
 Ofori’s previous show Portrait was a critical success, touring extensively, appearing at the Southbank Centre (Women of the World Festival, 2015) and broadcast on BBC.
-Agyepong has just finished playing Haleema in the critical acclaimed play Girls written by Theresa Ikoko.
-She has also recently been commissioned by Tate to produce a series of images and co-curate two weeks of programming around privilege, cultural production and resistance.

 “Compellingly astute…critical, fearless and ultimately uplifting” The Scotsman